charleennewland/blog/visual_management.md

 In [1], we learn that the roots of modern visual management practices can be traced back to the mid-1940s when the Toyota Production System (TPS) was growing.
 In the late 1940s, as experienced workforces were deployed to war zones, standard work procedures were developed and posted at work cells above each station at Toyota facilities.

 There are many definitions for visual management, but the following two are especially comprehensive.
 Visual management is essentially a method for visualizing information.
 The study in [3] defines visual management as the placement in plain view of all tools, parts, production activities, and indicators of production system performance, facilitating the understanding of the system's status at a glance by everyone involved.
 According to [2], visual management aligns vision, values, goals, and culture with management systems, processes, and stakeholders.
-It utilizes stimuli that target the five senses—sight, hearing, feeling, smell, and taste—to improve organizational performance.
+It uses stimuli that target the five senses—sight, hearing, feeling, smell, and taste—to improve organizational performance.

 Visual management aims to transform processes and production statuses into simple and easily understandable visual overviews.
 It can be categorized into three types of visuals: